Cavalry Soldiers Evaluate Next-Generation Battlefield Capabilities for Transforming in Contact Modernization Initiative

-U.S. Army Cpt.
-Curtis Vanhorn, assigned to 5-7 Cavalry Squadron, explains the next-generation battlefield capabilities of the new systems from the Transforming in Contact (TiC) modernization initiative, during Combined Resolve 25-02 at Hohenfels, Germany on May 16, 2025.
-Exercise Combined Resolve 25-2 builds and validates 3rd Infantry Division's TiC construct to further test new technologies and systems designed to enhance our warfighting readiness and ability to respond to crisis or conflict.
-(U.S. Army Video by Sgt.
+U.S. Army with the 5-7 Cavalry Squadron, 1st Armored Brigade Combat Team, 3rd Infantry Division, evaluate the next-generation battlefield capabilities of bringing internet to the field as part of the Transforming in Contact (TiC) initiative during Combined Resolve 25-02 at Hohenfels, Germany on May 16, 2025.
+TiC is grounded in one principle: increasing the lethality of our formations by creating more agile and mobile units capable of responding to complex combat scenarios.
+(U.S. Army video by Sgt.
 Samantha Hill)

 |Date Taken: